Self-Affine Scaling of Earth's Islands: Conflict of Interest Statement

 \acknowledgments J.G.H. was supported in part by a Sloan Research Fellowship.
 This research was supported in part by grants from the NSF (DMS-2235451) and Simons Foundation (MPS-NITMB-00005320) to the NSF-Simons National Institute for Theory and Mathematics in Biology (NITMB).
-The authors declare there are no conflicts of interest for this manuscript.